Sandy Scene

 First visit: Walk in, grab a coffee, check the event board near the counter.
 For D&D night, tell the organizer you're new -- they'll seat you at a table.
 No prep needed, characters provided.

-Pairs well with: Hastur Games for late-night Friday sessions, 801 Labs for the tech side
+Pairs with: Hastur Games -- Midvale (for late-night Friday sessions), 801 Labs Hackerspace (for the tech side)

 20,000+ sq ft of climbing, bouldering, yoga, and fitness.
 Strong young-adult crowd.
 Go at the same time each week and you'll start recognizing the regulars.
 Bouldering (no ropes) is the easiest way to start -- just walk up to the wall.